scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/PP-DocTranslation.en.md

     tgt_md_info.save_to_markdown(output_path)
 ```

-The example above uses the local `paddle_static` inference engine by default.
+The example above uses local Paddle inference engines by default.
+By default, each module selects the appropriate local Paddle inference engine according to the default model name: models that support only dynamic graph use `paddle_dynamic`, while models that support both static and dynamic graph prefer `paddle_static`.
 To run it, first install PaddlePaddle by following [PaddlePaddle Framework Installation](../paddlepaddle_installation.en.md).

 If you choose `transformers` as the inference engine, make sure the Transformers environment is configured by following [Inference Engine and Configuration](../inference_engine.en.md), and then run the following code: